noooon/100Projects/Numbers/README.md

 Numbers
 ---------

-**Find Cost of Tile to Cover W x H Floor** - Calculate the total cost of tile it would take to cover a floor plan of width and height, using a cost entered by the user.

 **Mortgage Calculator** - Calculate the monthly payments of a fixed term mortgage over given Nth terms at a given interest rate.
 Also figure out how long it will take the user to pay back the loan.

 **Calculator** - A simple calculator to do basic operators.
 Make it a scientific calculator for added complexity.